xye7ei/metaparse/README.md

 assign ('REF', ('REF', ('REF', 'ops'))) to ('REF', 'abc')
 ```

-Tools under State-of-the-Art can hardly get more handy and expressive than this.

-In Python 2 there goes [another way](#python-2-compatibility).
+Tools under State-of-the-Art can hardly get more handy and expressive than this (In Python 2, there goes [another way](#python-2-compatibility)).

 # Design